The Ford Pitch | Part 2

 "When you stand on the edge of a cliff, you’re not anxious you might fall, you’re anxious you could jump."

-It was a year before Gordon met his demise.
-The team had gathered in a freezing boardroom, trying to craft a winning pitch out of thin air.
-Someone had turned down the thermostat to “keep the mind sharp.”
-It was probably Joel.
-The room smelled like sesame oil and lime vape.
-Empty takeout containers and Diet Pepsi.
-Just like the cop shows.
+It was one year before Gordon met his fate impacted on the roof of a Ford Truck.
+The agency team had gathered in a freezing boardroom to late-night their way to a winning concept.
+Someone had turned down the thermostat to “keep the mind sharp,” it wasn’t helping.
+The room smelled like sesame oil, plug-in vapes filled with cheap weed, and stale Diet Pepsi.
+They were picking at boxes of takeout containers using chopsticks like they were on a cop show on network TV.

-“Which we absolutely cannot open with.”
+“Which, I’m gonna just draw a thick line in the sand here, we absolutely cannot open with.”
 Eli, the copywriter, stated plainly without looking up.
-He had that agency thing about him.
-Too much black layered over black, not enough sun.
-He rubbed his eyes.
-Hard.
+He had that agency thing about him, where it was much too much black layered over black, not enough sun.
+Probably all designer, but only some people would know that, which was probably the point.

 Marie, the strategist, had gone past tired all the way to overly positive.
 About everything.
 She rolled back in her chair.
 “I think I’m following,” she murmured.
 “It’s like, I dunno, Thelma and Louise, except for old men and trucks.”